 In order to even start selling on Amazon, you will need to get the Amazon Seller Central Pro Subscription.
 This will run you $39.99/month, but it will give you access to the Amazon marketplace and the fulfillment resources that will save you a ton of time and money.

 And then you will need some boxes and some labels.
 Depending on exactly what you choose to use (I recommend getting a Dymo printer and labels for the labels and a laserjet printer and free UPS labels for the shipping labels plus boxes from Home Depot or Lowes), you could spend a few dollars or a couple hundred on getting started.
 I always recommend starting small and working your way up as you start making money.

-Altogether, the vital expenses add up to around $50 – depending on where you buy your labels from etc. Subscription fee for tools or lists for sourcing products is another expense you should consider.
+Altogether, the vital expenses add up to around $50 – depending on where you buy your labels from, etc. The subscription fee for tools or lists for sourcing products is another expense you should consider.
 Subscribing to an online arbitrage sourcing list is recommended to begin your OA business.
-OABeans Fayot list, which is for newbie sellers is 99$/month.
+OABeans Fayot list, which is for newbie sellers, is 118$/month.

-Finally, you will need between $250 and $500 to invest into stock and products.
+Finally, you will need between $250 and $500 to invest in stock and products.
 When you start out, you are most vulnerable to mistakes and bad decisions.
-Perhaps you make the wrong purchasing decisions or you are unlucky enough to receive a lot of returns, you need to have some money to fall back on to recover.
-However, by subscribing to sourcing lists like OABeans, you will decrease the risks of mistakes.
+Perhaps you make the wrong purchasing decisions, or you are unlucky enough to receive a lot of returns; you need to have some money to fall back on to recover.
+However, subscribing to sourcing lists like OABeans will decrease the risks of mistakes.
 With this as a starting point for your online arbitrage business, you should have plenty of breathing room, low overhead costs, and a lot of potential to grow and scale your business.

 Online Arbitrage isn’t possible without software and tools.
 They help you to improve your knowledge and make an informed decision.
 So, you can decrease your risk and increase the chance of getting successful.